Career and Professional Development

 Peer advisors partner with students to explore careers and application materials, including resumes and cover letters.
 They also help navigate the job and internship search.

 Don't know what you want to do post-graduation?
 Most students don't.
-At Washington and Lee, career consultation is available to all students, whether you a first-year or a senior and whether you are searching for an internship, externship, research position, volunteer experience, summer job, or full-time work.
+At Washington and Lee, career consultation is available to all students, whether they are a first-year or a senior and whether they are searching for an internship, externship, research position, volunteer experience, summer job or full-time work.

 Help with Applications

 When applying to jobs and internships, professional documents are a big part of the process.
-Our office has resources to help you draft your resume, CV, and cover letter.
-In addition, staff offers interview prep as well as mock interviews so you're prepared from submission to handshake.
+Our office has resources to help you draft your resume, CV and cover letter.
+In addition, staff offer interview prep as well as mock interviews so you're prepared from submission to handshake.